Union United Church: History

 In the years after World War I, the congregation grew because of an increase in railway porters relocating to Montreal from the United States and the West Indies.
 In 1925, the church joined the United Church of Canada as part of the amalgamation of many Presbyterian, Congregationalist and Methodist churches across the country to form the denomination.

-Numerous black organizations met or were founded in the basement of Union United Church, including the Negro Community Centre, The Excelsior Debating and Dramatic Club, the Negro Theatre Guild, and the Phyllis Wheatley Art Club.
+Numerous black organizations met or were founded in the basement of Union United Church, including the Negro Community Centre of Montreal, The Excelsior Debating and Dramatic Club, the Negro Theatre Guild, and the Phyllis Wheatley Art Club.

 In 1976, Montreal Mayor Jean Drapeau's Parti Civique announced a plan to expand the metro line by building a new station in Downtown Montreal on Atwater Avenue, directly behind Union United Church.
 Many feared that the church would be demolished and forced to relocate; as a result, historian Leo W. Bertley wrote Montreal's Oldest Black Congregation to help preserve the history of Union United Church.
 All proceeds of the sale of the book were donated to the Educational and Scholarship Fund of Union Church or to any other church-related function designated by the official board.
 In 1978, the new Lionel Groulx station was completed, and its underground structure allowed Union United Church to remain at its location, on 3007 Delisle Street.

 Today, the church is pastored by the Rev. Dr. Robert Thompson.
 The church's membership has increased over the years because of recent immigration from the United States as well as Francophone African and Caribbean countries.
 Although the congregation has always been predominantly African-Canadian, it has members from 50 different nations.